RyCSmith/Flask_Menu_App/README.md

-Contains code pulled from Udacity.com tutorial 'Full Stack Foundations'.
+/vagrant contains some code pulled from Udacity.com tutorial 'Full Stack Foundations' and some created during the course.

 project.py launches a Flask web app containing for creating, editing, deleting and displaying restaurant menus contained in a SQLite database via the web.